<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 If you’re planning to visit the country for a short-term stay of up to 90 days* and you’re subject to apply for a visa, you’ll need to apply for a Schengen Visa.
 If you’ve never heard this word before, don’t worry - the Schengen Area is made up of 26 countries that have eliminated all passport and border controls at their respective borders.
 This essentially means that tourists can travel freely around the area, from one country to the next, with no need to go through passport control.
 In addition to the standard documents to be submitted with your visa, including the form, passport, itinerary, etc., you will also be required to present proof that you have taken out travel medical insurance that, which is essentially a document that proves you have travel health insurance for the whole Schengen territory, with a minimum coverage of 30,000 euros in case of any medical emergency as illnesses, accidents and even repatriation in case of death.

 According to Regulation (EC) No 810/2009 of the European Parliament and of the Council of 13 July 2009, which entered into force on April 5 of 2010: “… Applicants for a uniform visa for one or two entries shall prove that they are in possession of adequate and valid travel medical insurance to cover any expenses which might arise in connection with repatriation for medical reasons, urgent medical attention and/or emergency hospital treatment or death, during their stay(s) on the territory of the Member States.
 The insurance shall be valid throughout the territory of the Schengen Area Member States and cover the entire period of the person’s intended stay or transit.
 The minimum coverage shall be EUR 30,000” (…).
 Heads up, the insurance you might hold with your employment contract in your home country might do the trick, but double check the terms and conditions and make sure that the minimum coverage is €30,000.
 Otherwise, make sure that the insurer is licensed and accepted in the country you’re travelling to, in this case, Spain.
-For further information the Schengen Visa, visit the official website here.
+Further information the Schengen visa here.

 healthcare medical requirements for a Spain visa